 Concetti Chiave

-• Wordsworth aimed to make ordinary things extraordinary, focusing on simple language and situations.
+- Wordsworth focuses on making ordinary things extraordinary through simple language and everyday situations.

 Similarities between Coleridge and Wordsworth: return to the past, the poetical form of the ballad, nature, uses of immagination to trasform reality and supernatural elements.
 Both of them recollect the emotion in tranquillity, to think about the emotion and to start writing "a poem": the aim is to recreate an emotion similar to the one you have had, so that people who will read will experience a similar emotion.